Wood, green, striped or field bugs !

 Frequently asked questions about wood bugs

-R: Just spray with a garden sprayer our insecticide on all the facades where the bugs are located (the bugs being very resistant, you have to water them well). treat until complete disappearance.
-1 litre of diluted product / 10m2 .
-You can also, in addition, treat with our insect barrier all exits to limit their inputs.
+R: All you have to do is use a garden sprayer to spray our insecticide on all the façades where the bugs are (as the bugs are very resistant, you have to "water" them well).
+Treat until the bugs have completely disappeared.
+Allow 1 litre of diluted product per 10m².
+You can also treat all exits with our insect barrier to limit their entry.

-R: If you take them away from the windows, they will go back under the combles (especially in the fall), so I think the best thing is to kill them and you have to take advantage of the moment when they gather on the facades to spray them with insecticide.
-Use a garden sprayer equipped with a spear and water insecticide 4j diluted 10.% if well wet, the effect is very fast. plan 1 litre of diluted insecticide for 10 m² treated.
+R: If you keep them away from the windows, they'll get into the attic (especially in autumn), so I think the best thing to do is to kill them, and you need to take advantage of the time when they gather on the facades to spray them with insecticide.
+Use a garden sprayer fitted with a lance and spray them with 4J insecticide diluted 10%.
+If they are thoroughly wet, the effect is very rapid.
+Allow 1 litre of diluted insecticide for every 10 m² treated.

-R: Neem oil yields good results in biological treatment. our margosa extract can be diluted with water and sprayed on tomato plants.
-Similarly, spray-applied sulphur-based products will be used to repel them.
+R: Neem oil works well as an organic treatment.
+Our margosa extract can be diluted with water and sprayed on tomato plants.
+Similarly, sulphur-based products applied by spraying will repel them.

-R: Less to treat lime, which is not very simple, you can try to treat your garden lounge with our insect barrier.
-However, the external use of this product is quickly degraded by the uv and thus to renew regularly.
+R: Unless you treat the lime tree, which isn't very easy, you can try treating your garden furniture with our insect barrier.
+However, this product is rapidly degraded by UV rays when used outdoors, so it should be renewed regularly.

-R: To destroy this insect, it takes at least 4j insecticide diluted to 10.% you can also use the insecticide all pests that is effective on this type of insect.
+R: To destroy this insect, you need at least 4-day insecticide diluted at 10%.
+You can also use Pistal All Insects insecticide, which is effective on this type of insect.